plietar/malariasim-gc-writeup/GC.md

 original index vector is still reachable, through the new data frame.

-The job of the garbage collector is to carefully figure out which chunks of memory are reachable and which one are not, and deallocate the ones which aren't.
+The job of the garbage collector is to carefully figure out which chunks of memory are reachable and which ones are not, and deallocate the ones which aren't.
 It does so by traversing the memory, starting at the local variables (here `x`), and following all the arrows until it runs out of objects to visit.
 After it does that, any object it hasn't visited (in red on the graph)